-1Do I need a referral from my GP?
+1Do I need a referral for therapy from my GP?

 No. Simply contact the clinic to discuss your child’s needs and arrange your appointment as necessary.
 Some children may be eligible for partial Medicare rebates in which case a GP referral is required.

 2How long will I have to wait for an appointment?

 In most cases you will be offered an initial appointment within two weeks.
 In the event that we are unable to accommodate you, a list of other local Speech Pathologists will be provided.

 Therapy sessions vary between 30-60 minutes depending on the age of your child and the purpose of the appointment.
 Assessments generally take longer than an average therapy session.
 Younger children typically cope better with shorter duration therapy appointments of 30 minutes.
 School aged children often require 45 minute therapy appointments for maximum benefit.

 4How often will I need to come for therapy?